fdesmond/seme-ts/README.md

 Within our framework, we aim at exploiting the temporal order in the observations and to infer values by using interpolation techniques:
  - Under stationarity assumptions we can use classical bootstrap techniques.
  - Under continuity assumptions of the signals, we can use interpolation techniques.

+For very general 1D-signals, we can try the following procedure:
+ 1. select a random time-window of the signal;
+ 2. apply DFT and perturb certain frequencies;
+ 3. apply IDFT to reconstruct a portion of the original signal;
+ 4. assign Y[time-window].

+Some key points:
+ - should one renormalize the signals to a same scale before applying DFT?
+ - is some frequency more important than others?
+Is there an automatic way to decide it?